 The SKIP Affiliate designation was created for institutions that demonstrate leadership and a commitment to mobilizing evidence to improve children’s pain management, and want to become official members of SKIP’s national network.
 To learn more about how your institution can benefit from the Affiliate designation, click here.

 SKIP is increasing awareness and fostering a sense of urgency among the general public about children’s pain.
 We’re hosting and participating in events and media activities and generating engagement and dialogue across our digital platforms.

-In the spring of 2019, SKIP held four high-profile events in Halifax, Toronto, Ottawa, and Edmonton to launch our network.
+SKIP held four high-profile events in Halifax, Toronto, Ottawa, and Edmonton to launch our network.
 Hundreds of participants across the country attended these live events.
 Virtually, SKIP reached over eight million views on livestreams and the social media event hashtag #ItDoesntHaveToHurt trended locally, nationally, and internationally.

 SKIP hosted a “Day on the Hill” to connect SKIP with various parliamentarians, and the SKIP team was welcomed and acknowledged in Senate in a speech made by Senator Colin Deacon.
 The event concluded with a reception in Senate that provided informal opportunities to engage around the topic of pain in children.

-In January 2020, Health Canada and the Canadian Pain Task Force (CPTF) hosted the Atlantic Regional Workshop, a one-day knowledge exchange event with pain stakeholders from across Atlantic Canada to address the needs of Canadians with chronic pain.
+Health Canada and the Canadian Pain Task Force (CPTF) hosted the Atlantic Regional Workshop, a one-day knowledge exchange event with pain stakeholders from across Atlantic Canada to address the needs of Canadians with chronic pain.
 SKIP’s goal was to gain regional insights on best, promising, and emerging practices related to access to care, and to determine regional needs and existing gaps and barriers for successful development, implementation and evaluation of best practices.